-Presenters Kimberly Jackson (chair of chemistry and biochemistry, director of food studies, and associate professor of biochemistry at Spelman College), Alejandra Marchevsky, PhD (professor and director, Women’s, Gender, & Sexuality Studies, Cal State LA), Annelise Orleck (professor of history at Dartmouth College and founding copresident of the Dartmouth AAUP chapter), Beverly Guy-Sheftall (founding director of the Women’s Research and Resource Center and the Anna Julia Cooper Professor of Women’s Studies at Spelman College), and Jeanne Theoharis (distinguished professor of political science at Brooklyn College) will discuss systemic inequalities and ways to address them.
+In this webinar, recorded on 5/19/21, Presenters Kimberly Jackson (chair of chemistry and biochemistry, director of food studies, and professor of biochemistry at Spelman College), Alejandra Marchevsky, PhD (professor and director, Women’s, Gender, & Sexuality Studies, Cal State LA), Annelise Orleck (professor of history at Dartmouth College and founding copresident of the Dartmouth AAUP chapter), Beverly Guy-Sheftall (founding director of the Women’s Research and Resource Center and the Anna Julia Cooper Professor of Women’s Studies at Spelman College), and Jeanne Theoharis (distinguished professor of political science at Brooklyn College) discuss systemic inequalities and ways to address them.

 Webinar recording: Campus Solidarity

 In this webinar, recorded on 4/28/21, Marisa Chappell, associate professor of history, Oregon State University, Donna Murch, professor of history at Rutgers University, and Todd Wolfson, president of Rutgers AAUP-AFT and associate professor of journalism and media studies at Rutgers discuss how to build larger networks of worker solidarity on our campuses and what that will mean for the future of higher education.